-Contractility of mice aortae to 80mM KCl was not significantly different in sedentary and exercised db/db and WT mice (figure 4-B).
-The maximal force generated in response to the alpha-adreneregic receptor agonist PE (1nM to10 μ M) was markedly greater in db/db aortae.
-Exercise did not attenuate this augmented contractile response (Fig.3 & 4-A).
-Figure 4-C illustrates the E{max} and EC50 of PE-response in all groups.
-Both sensitivity (EC50) and maximum constriction (E{max}) to PE was greater in diabetic mice compared to WT; these parameters were unaffected by exercise.
+Contractility of mice aortae to 80 mM KCl was not significantly different in sedentary and exercised db/db and WT mice (Fig. 4B).
+The maximal force generated in response to the alpha-adrenergic receptor agonist PE (1 nM to 10 μ M) was markedly greater in db/db aortae.
+Exercise did not attenuate this augmented contractile response (Figs 3 and 4A).
+Figure 4C illustrates the E{max} and EC{50} of PE-response in all groups.
+Both